WasatchPhotonics/Wasatch.NET/README_CHANGELOG.md

 - 2020-03-20 2.1.17
     - incorporating 2.1.16 with internal builds
 	- internal features incorporated
-		- added support for Stroker boards (with libusb drivers)
+		- added support for legacy boards (with libusb drivers)
-		- added area scan read and logic for Stroker boards only
+		- added area scan read and logic for legacy boards only
 		- added attribute and logic for "default EEPROM"
 		- temporarily changed area scan opcode back to legacy opcode
 - 2020-03-19 2.1.16